Yorzaren/authentication-system-leak-detection/README.md

 7. Runs on Linux.

 ## Install
-The program is intended Linux based systems but might work on Windows (untested).
+The project is intended Linux based systems but might work on Windows (untested).

 ### Linux
 These instructions are for Ubuntu 22.04.2 LTS but might work for other versions.